Here you will find answers to the most frequently asked questions.

 - Xdebug or other debuggers are not enabled.

 - You have enough RAM to hold the dataset and model in memory without swapping to disk.

 A tuple is a way to denote an immutable sequential heterogeneous list with a predefined length.
 An n-tuple is a tuple with the length of n.
 In some languages, tuples are a separate data type and their properties such as immutability are enforced by the compiler/interpreter.
 In PHP, tuples are denoted by sequential arrays which are mutable as a side effect.

 $tuple = ['first', 'second', 0.001]; // a 3-tuple

 Does Rubix ML support multiprocessing?#

-Yes, Rubix supports parallel processing (multiprocessing) by utilizing a pluggable parallel computing Backend under the hood.
-Objects that implement the Parallel interface are able to take advantage of parallel computing backends.
+Yes, learners that support parallel processing (multiprocessing) do so by utilizing a pluggable parallel computing Backend under the hood.

 Does Rubix ML support multithreading?#